shenweihai1/algorithms/README.md

-# notes taken in Wiki
+# Notes taken in Wiki